West Virginia Court Records

 - Pink copy (DMV copy)

 Traffic fines in West Virginia vary by court and county.
-Traffic offenses in West Virginia can be infractions or misdemeanors, the difference being misdemeanors carry the possibility of jail time if the offender is convicted.
+Traffic offenses in West Virginia can be infractions or misdemeanors; the difference is that misdemeanors carry the possibility of jail time if the offender is convicted.
+In some cases, serious speeding-related offenses may escalate to felony overspeeding in West Virginia, carrying heavier penalties than standard infractions.
 If the fine amount is not listed on the ticket, contact the court listed to obtain the total amount due.

 What to Do When You Get a Traffic Ticket in West Virginia?